christianalfoni/christianalfoni.github.io/_posts/2014-12-20-think-twice-about-classes.md

 var personB = Person({name: 'Roger', age: 30}); // {name: "Roger", age: 30}
 {% endhighlight %}

 As you can see, by composing a normal object with a person object we created a delegate.
-We linked the DEFAULTS object to any instantiated person object.
+We linked the DEFAULTS object to instantiated person object.

 #### Composing constructors and their prototypes
 Most libraries are based on constructors with prototypes.
 An example of that would be Backbone.Model or EventEmitter.
 Let us turn our Person into a Backbone Model.